Amlanjyot-rabha/just_trying/README.md

 # just_trying
-trying github for the very first timr
+trying github for the very first time